Class Distinction and Thwarted Love. Sons and Lovers by D.H. Lawrence

 Paul, her sensitive, creative son, based heavily on the young D.H., watches his parent’s violent marriage, and has to face the tragic death of his brother.
 Although the family isn’t poor, times are still tough in the bleak coal mining village, so he goes to work young, although doing well at his painting.
 Luckily, he enjoys the job.

 Life becomes more enjoyable when he meets the spiritual, intelligent, well-read Miriam, with whom he discusses books, art and music.
 ‘Mrs Morel had said that his and Miriam’s affair was like a fire fed on books - if there were no more books it would dry out’.
 His mother hates Miriam, scared that she’ll take him away from her, but Miriam’s too repressed, and seemingly scared of everything (including sex, most importantly) for Paul’s liking.
 He’s also afraid that she’ll smother him.
-Miriam is based on Lawrence’s first love, Jessie Chambers, who was extremely upset by his portrayal of her, probably because of her being described as intense and suffocating, and, mostly likely, scared of sex.
-She never spoke to him again, which was completely understandable, but maybe taking it a bit far.
-I can certainly see how it could smart.
+Miriam is based on Lawrence’s first love, Jessie Chambers, who was extremely upset by his portrayal of her, probably because of her being described as intense and suffocating, and, most likely, scared of sex.
+She never spoke to him again, which was completely understandable, but perhaps taking it a bit far.
+I can certainly see how it could smart — and smart for a long, long time.

 Who will Paul choose?
-Does he want the manipulative, sly, bitchy Clara, or the sweet, spiritual, intelligent, lovely Miriam?
+Does he want the manipulative, sly, bitchy, immoral Clara, or the sweet, spiritual, intelligent, lovely Miriam?
 Will he ever leave the depressing, parochial coal mining village?

 The only books that Lawrence wrote that I used to like a long time ago were The Virgin and the Gypsy and Twilight in Italy, although Kangaroo was interesting because it was set in Australia.
 I still found him hard to read this time compared with Hardy, for example, and almost unremittingly miserable, although the descriptions of the English countryside are stunning.
-Also, Miriam is the only likeable main character.
-Paul is dominated by his mother, self-absorbed and doesn’t know what he wants, but it is a coming-of-age story, so he’s only a young adult.
+Paul is dominated by his mother, self-absorbed, and doesn’t know what he wants, but it is a coming-of-age story, so he’s only a young adult.
 Still, he’s pretty stupid at times, for example, when he wonders why his mother is upset about his bringing a married woman home!

 Lawrence seems to be very much out of fashion, which is a pity.
+He’s seemingly perfect for the times.
 I might read Women in Love next —if I can find the energy!

 Comments